dfelinto/blender-manual/manual/editors/preferences/save_load.rst

 File Browser
 ============

+Defaults
-Filter File Extensions
+   Filter Files
       By activating this, the file region in the File Browser will only show appropriate files (i.e. blend-files when loading a complete Blender setting).
       The selection of file types may be changed in the file region.

-Hide
-   Dot File & Data-blocks
+   Show Hidden Files/Data-locks
       Hide files which start with ``.`` on File Browsers and ID selector.

       .. hint::

          Data-blocks beginning with a ``.`` can be selected by typing in the ``.`` characters.
          When explicitly written, the setting to hide these data-blocks is ignored.
-   Recent Locations
+   Show Recent Locations
       Hide the *Recent* panel of the :doc:`File Browser </editors/file_browser>` which displays recently accessed folders.
-   System Bookmarks
+   Show System Locations
       Hide System Bookmarks in the *File Browser*.